drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 losses to individuals and society (Amandus et al., 2012; Ramaswamy & Mosher, 2018).
 The proportion of falls among all types of injury around the globe increased from 23.1% in 1997-2007 to 27.7% in 2007-2017 (James et al., 2018).
-In Taiwan and the United States during the period 2009 to 2018, the proportions of falls at work rose from 15.82% to 21.21%, and from
+From 2009 to 2018, the proportion of falls among all occupational injuries in Taiwan rose from 15.8% to 21.2% (BLS, 2019).
+A similar trend was also observed in the USA (OSHA, 2019).
-24.35% to 26.97% of all occupational injuries, respectively (BLS, 2019; OSHA, 2019).
 Falls occur because of slips, trips and loss of balance, among other reasons.
 The literature has shown that tripping and slipping are the main contributors of falls (Bentley & Haslam, 1999;
 Berg et al., 1997).
 Tripping has been considered one of the main